terascope/teraslice/docs/packages/data-mate/overview.md

 ### isBoolean

-`FieldValidator.isBoolean(input) - Checks to see if input is a Boolean.
+`FieldValidator.isBoolean(input, context) - Checks to see if input is a Boolean.
 If given an array, will check if all values are booleans ignoring any null/undefined values`

 ```javascript
 FieldValidator.isBoolean(false); // true